AkashJohnSubash/LocalPlanAGV/README.md

 # Introduction
-This repository focuses solving a local motion control problem with Model predictive control (MPC).
+This ROS node (for Noetic) focuses on solving a local path planning problem with Model predictive control (MPC).
-It implements a  numerical optimization_based control strategy, achieved with the software Casadi and Acados toolboxes in Python
+It implements a  numerical optimization_based control strategy, achieved with the software toolboxes in Python like Casadi and Acados

 # Setup
 Setup instructions for POSIX-compliant OS like Linux, macOS